Kirkby Microwave Privacy Notice

 - e-mail is inherently quite insecure, as the data is sent unencrypted across multiple computers.
 In the event you need to send us a secure email, please set yourself up an

-If you have any queries, please contact page.
+If you have any queries, please contact us.
 We are confident that almost any problem can be resolved.